- Live Rates

 You can start your search by downloading our e-book Why Choose Sammamish As Your Mortgage Company?
 You’ll have insights into one of the highest-rated mortgage companies in the Pacific Northwest, and regardless of whether we fit your personal needs, you will gain insight and knowledge into what information and background a mortgage company can provide you.

 Are you curious about mortgages?
 We have the answers.
 Sammamish Mortgage is a local, family-owned company based in Bellevue, Washington.
-We offer mortgage programs to borrowers across the entire state, as well as the broader Pacific Northwest region, including Colorado, Oregon, and Idaho.
+We offer mortgage programs to borrowers across the entire state, as well as the broader Pacific Northwest region, including Colorado, Oregon, and Idaho since 1992.
 Please contact us if you have mortgage-related questions.

 Portland home prices have rapidly increased over the past decade.
 Prices are still relatively expensive compared to statewide prices across Oregon, which is something all buyers should know when taking out a mortgage with the help of a mortgage lender…

 Are you thinking of buying or selling your home some time soon?
 If so, you’ll need to approach the process with a strategy.
 In This Article: Get a good idea of your NET equity.
 Decide how much of your anticipated…